ardiannm/thick-kingfisher-69/README.txt

-ReferenceExpression
+└── ReferenceExpression
     ├── CellReference
     │   ├── IdentifierToken A
     │   └── NumberToken 1
     ├── Referencing
     │   ├── A2
     │   └── A3
     └── Expression
-    ├── BinaryExpression
+        └── BinaryExpression
-    │   ├── CellReference
+            ├── CellReference
-    │   │   ├── IdentifierToken A
-    │   │   └── NumberToken 2
-    │   ├── PlusToken +
-    │   └── CellReference
             │   ├── IdentifierToken A
-    │       └── NumberToken 3
+            │   └── NumberToken 2
+            ├── PlusToken +
+            └── CellReference
+                ├── IdentifierToken A
-    └──
+                └── NumberToken 3

 {